-In practice, we use the parametrization from [3, Theorem 5.4] to generate a twisted Edwards curve with a = -1.
+In practice, we use the parameterization from [3, Theorem 5.4] to generate a twisted Edwards curve with a = -1.
 We only need to compute the coefficients of the starting point in extended coordinates as the curve parameter d is never used in the formulæ.
-We also compute the curve coefficient A of the equivalent Montgomery curve, the curve coefficient B is not needed as it is never used in the formulæ.
+For the equivalent Montgomery curve, we solely compute the curve coefficient A since B is never used in the formulæ.